w3c/wai-curricula/index.md

 ### Teaching Ideas

 Describe a variety of activities that instructors can perform while teaching these units.
-These are not compulsory, neither they have to follow a specific order.
+These are not compulsory.
 You can adapt them to your particular needs, remove some of them or add new ones if necessary.

 ### Homework Ideas

-Describe a variety of activities that students can carry out to practice the learning outcomes.
+Describe a variety of activities that students can carry out to try their acquired knowledge.
 They can also serve as a guide for instructors to refine their teaching process.
-They are related to what is called formative assessment.
-These are not compulsory, neither they have to follow a specific order.
+They relate to formative assessment.
+These are not compulsory.
 You can adapt them to your particular needs, remove some of them or add new ones if necessary.

 ### Ideas for Assessment

-Describe a variety of activities that instructors can carry out to assess the performance of students.
-They are related to what is called summative assessment.
-These are not compulsory, neither they have to follow a specific order.
+Describe a variety of activities that instructors can carry out to assess students' performance.
+They relate to summative assessment.
+These are not compulsory.
 You can adapt them to your particular needs, remove some of them or add new ones if necessary.

 ### Teaching Resources

-Propose a list of resources that can be used to teach the contents in the units.
-It is advisable that you use them as a starting point to build the course, but you can extend the list as you think is best to achieve your particular goals.
+Introduce resources to teach the contents in the units.
+It is advisable that you use them as a starting point to build the course, but you can extend the list as needed to achieve your particular goals.

 ## Roles to Address